 There’s something exciting about a fresh tomato grown in a garden.
 When done correctly, these plants can produce plump, juicy fruits with vibrant colors.
 Unfortunately, when winter sets in, your sun-loving tomatoes will struggle to thrive.
 It’s no wonder people have been trying to grow tomatoes indoors.
-And with the proper care and good artificial light, it’s possible to grow flavorful tomato plants indoors.
-That said, taking on indoor tomatoes is not for the faint of heart.
+And with the proper care and good artificial light, it’s possible to grow flavorful tomato plants inside your home.
+That said, going this route is not for the faint of heart.
 It’s not as easy as growing leafy greens or herbs indoors.

 Can You Grow Tomatoes Indoors?

 The short answer is, yes, you can grow tomatoes indoors.
-However, unlike other houseplants or vegetation, tomatoes never truly acclimate to indoor-living; they need to be developed in a way that almost perfectly matches outdoor conditions.
+However, unlike other houseplants or vegetation, tomatoes never truly acclimate to indoor-living; they need to grow in a way that almost perfectly matches outdoor conditions.
 At least 8 hours of sunlight (or grow light) is necessary, and a stable, moderately warm environment is ideal.
-The benefits of growing this fruit (no, not a vegetable) indoors is that the plant will be shielded from harsh weather conditions and hungry pests, meaning that you might be merely trading one challenge for another.
-If you give them the time and attention they need, your house tomatoes should grow big and strong.
+The benefit of growing this fruit (no, not a vegetable) indoors is that the plant is shielded from harsh weather conditions and hungry pests, meaning that you might be trading one challenge for another.
+If you give them the time and attention needed, your house tomatoes should grow big and strong.
 But let’s take a look at the process of growing your tomatoes indoors.
-If you have what it takes, you could potentially have amazing tomatoes all year-round.
+If you have what it takes, you could have amazing tomatoes all year-round.

 How to Grow Tomatoes Indoors

 We should start by saying that this isn’t going to be an easy process.
-Growing tomatoes indoors will require the correct variety of plants, proper tending throughout the winter months, grow lights to achieve sufficient growth and development, pruning, and the right airflow.
+Growing tomatoes indoors requires the correct plant variety, proper tending throughout the winter months, grow lights to achieve sufficient growth and development, pruning, and the appropriate airflow.
 You’ll even need to hand-pollinate your plants.
-In other words, to do this the right way, it’s going to be a time-consuming project.
+In other words, to do this the right way, it will be a time-consuming project.

 If you’re looking for a way to grow tomatoes inside with less of a headache, consider starting with a hydroponic unit.
-There are some, such as the AeroGarden Bounty, that give you a seed starter kit, proper plant food, and even a fluorescent light that meets the sun needs of your tomato plant.
-It also comes with a lattice, which works well and, in my opinion, looks nicer than a traditional tomato cage.
+Some, such as the AeroGarden Bounty or Rise Garden, give you a seed starter kit, proper plant food, and even an LED that meets your tomato plant’s sun needs.
+AeroGarden also comes with a lattice, which works well and, in my opinion, looks nicer than a traditional tomato cage.

 Steps for Growing Tomatoes Indoors